Hurricane Ian strikes Cuba, Florida braces for Cat 4 damage

 “I hope we escape this one because it would be the end of us.
 We already have so little,” health worker Abel Rodrigues said.

 As many as 300,000 people may be evacuated from low-lying areas in Hillsborough County alone, county administrator Bonnie Wise said.
-Some of those evacuations were beginning Monday afternoon in the most vulnerable areas, with schools and other locations opening as shelters.
+Some of those evacuations began Monday afternoon in the most vulnerable areas, with schools and other locations opening as shelters.

 “We must do everything we can to protect our residents.
 Time is of the essence,” Wise said.